adubois/qubes-app-linux-yubikey/README.md

 And on dom0 install the Qubes Yubikey back-end and PAM modules:

 ~~~
-sudo dnf install qubes-yubikey-dom0
+sudo qubes-dom0-update qubes-yubikey-dom0
 ~~~

 Preparing the build
 -------------------

-Create a new AppVM (a DispVM is sufficient if you only want to build and install and don't want to hack into the project).
+Create a new DispVM is sufficient if you only want to build and install and don't want to hack into the project).

-Launch a terminal in this VM and install the following:
+Launch a new terminal in a new disposable VM and install the following:

 ~~~
 sudo yum install pam-devel gettext-devel git libtool libyubikey libyubikey-devel -y